 Childhood and Adolescence Education Certification

 After acceptance to the College, students interested in our education programs (except for health science and physical education) must declare their intent to enroll in the Childhood Inclusive Generalist Program or the Adolescence Inclusive Generalist Education Program.
-Education is not a major at The College at Brockport.
+Education is not a major at SUNY Brockport.

 All students pursuing the Bachelor of Science in Nursing (BSN) should contact the Department of Nursing prior to applying to the College.
 Progression into the nursing program requires a separate application to the major, as acceptance to the College does not guarantee acceptance to the nursing program.
 Progression into our traditional nursing program is competitive.